micro/micro/docs/getting-started/README.md

 They are all needed to translate proto files to actual Go code.
 Protos exist to provide a language agnostic way to describe service endpoints, their input and output types, and to have an efficient serialization format at hand.

-Currently Micro is Go focused (apart from the [clients](#-from-other-languages) mentioned before), but this will change soon.

 So once all tools are installed, being inside the service root, we can issue the following command to generate the Go code from the protos:

 ```sh